-- Companies operating in severe, or potentially severe, contravention of established norms for responsible business practices (including Human Rights, Labour Standards, Environmental Practices, Business Malpractice) - Companies involved in selected ethically contentious activities at odds with Nanuk's values and sustainability focus (including Weapons and Defense, Alcohol, Tobacco, Gaming, Pornography, Animal Welfare Abuses, Predatory Lending, Cannabis) (we should footnote that different thresholds apply to different activities and people should refer to the exclusions framework) - Companies involved in areas of significant environmental concern (including Oil & Gas Exploration and Production, Coal and Uranium Mining, Hazardous Pesticides, non-RSPO Palm Oil)
+- Companies deemed to be operating in severe, or potentially severe, contravention of established norms for responsible business practices (including Human Rights, Labour Standards, Environmental Practices, Business Malpractice)

+- Companies involved in selected ethically contentious activities at odds with Nanuk's values and sustainability focus (including Weapons and Defense, Alcohol, Tobacco, Gaming, Pornography, Animal Welfare Abuses, Predatory Lending, Cannabis)2 - Companies involved in selected areas of significant environmental concern (including Oil & Gas Exploration and Production, Coal and Uranium Mining, Hazardous Pesticides, non-RSPO Palm Oil)

-- Companies with a material level of involvement in activities not consistent with the firm's focus on longer term global sustainability (including fossil fuel generation, natural gas, equipment and services provided to excluded industries above)
+Companies with a material level of involvement in activities not consistent with the firm's focus on longer term global sustainability (including fossil fuel generation, natural gas, equipment and services provided to excluded industries above).
+The applicable materiality thresholds vary from 0% to 30% depending on the nature and severity of the relevant activities, as set out in the ESG negative screening framework.